Finding the Best Places to Retire Since 2006!

 Is Arizona Considered Tax Friendly for Retirement?
 Yes

-Notes: Scottsdale has a reputation for being pretentious and snobby, although most residents seem to love living here.
-The city has been called a desert version of Florida's South Beach.
+Notes: Scottsdale has a reputation for being pretentious, but most residents seem to love living here.
+The city is often called a desert version of Florida's South Beach and has grown 10% during the last decade.
+Home prices have remained steady since a year ago.

 Recommended as a Retirement Spot?
 Yes